 What Is Egg Collagen?

 There are many different types of collagen found throughout the body.
-Type I collagen is a very strong type of collagen and is the most abundant in the body.
+Type I collagen is a very strong type of collagen and the most abundant in the body.
 Type I is found in scar tissue, skin, tendons, artery walls and bones.
-(5) It’s also synthesized in response to injury.
-Over 90 percent of the collagen in the body is type I. The other kind of collagen found in eggs, type V, is also key to the human body.
-It’s found in the hair, cell surfaces and placenta.
-(6)

 Since cooking an egg denatures the membranes, an egg collagen supplement is the best and easiest way to obtain the collagen that naturally occurs in eggs.

-The nutritional value of egg collagen supplements will vary, but pretty much any high quality collagen supplement will be rich in amino acids and protein.
+The nutritional value of egg collagen supplements varies, but pretty much any high-quality collagen supplement is rich in amino acids and protein.

 1. Helps Joint and Connective Tissue Disorders

-One study looked at Natural Eggshell Membrane (NEM®), an egg collagen dietary supplement.
-Two human clinical studies were conducted to determine the effectiveness and safety of NEM® as a treatment for pain and inflexibility associated with joint and connective tissue disorders.
-They found that 500 milligrams of NEM® taking once daily significantly reduced pain, both rapidly (seven days) as well as continuously (30 days).
-(9)
+One study looked at an egg collagen dietary supplement.
+Two human clinical studies were conducted to determine the effectiveness and safety of the supplement as a treatment for pain and inflexibility associated with joint and connective tissue disorders.
+They found that 500 milligrams taken once daily significantly reduced pain, both rapidly (seven days) as well as continuously (30 days).

-Results proved egg shell membranes to have outstanding effects in the suppression of skin aging, which included their ability to mitigate UV-B radiation-induced wrinkles.
-Overall, the research points towards egg shell membranes definitely being an excellent choice for natural beauty products.
-(10)
+Results proved eggshell membranes have outstanding effects in the suppression of skin aging, which included their ability to mitigate UV-B radiation-induced wrinkles.
+Overall, the research points toward eggshell membranes definitely being an excellent choice for natural beauty products.

 3. Increases Range of Motion